Comfie/dominion-desk-crm/PITCH_COPY.md

 ### Option 1: Money-Back Guarantee

-"Try Property CRM completely risk-free for 14 days.
+"Try Veld Unity completely risk-free for 14 days.
 If you're not saving hours and making more money, we'll refund every cent.
 No questions asked."

 ### Option 2: Results Guarantee